 Typically, I try to be accepting of my body (after all, it does some pretty amazing things), but there's one thing I really wish I could change: the bumpy skin on the backs of my upper arms and thighs that's plagued me since I was a kid.
 The technical term: keratosis pilaris (KP), which some refer to as "chicken skin."

 But what makes you prone to those annoying red bumps while others get to flaunt their gloriously smooth upper arms?
+Well, it's not totally clear.
 You can partially blame your parents.
 "It's a genetic and chronic condition, and dry skin can make it much worse," says Lisa Airan, M.D., an NYC-based dermatologist specializing in natural, high-tech skin care.
 It can be managed, she says, but only with continued therapy.

 But more surprisingly, your diet may also exacerbate symptoms.
 "What I'm beginning to suspect is that this is a low-grade inflammation in the body that's showing up in the hair follicle," says holistic dermatologist Alan Dattner, M.D., adding that increasing your intake of certain nutrients and eliminating certain foods that contribute to inflammation and leaky gut (like gluten, for some) may help eliminate or reduce KP.

 Another possible culprit is your clothing: "My theory is that these areas are the places where your clothing tends to rub back and forth on your skin the most, and it stimulates dysfunctional keratin production in the hair follicles," says Villafranco.
 "But my theory on why it occurs in these areas is as unproven as the few others out there—we don’t have any actual data to explain why it occurs in some areas and not others."